notentered/fcsquare/README.md

 # FC<sup>2</sup> ~ FCSquare ~ Fuzzy Calculus Core

+Software package for fuzzy relational calculus tasks with applications.

 This package is created with the highly appreciated theoretical help and under the supervision of Prof. DSc.
 Ketty Peeva.

 ## Theoretical results and methods can be found in: